giantswarm/aws-resolver-rules-operator/README.md

 ## DNS controller

-This controller reconciles `AWSClusters`.
+This controller reconciles `Clusters`.
 It creates a hosted zone that could be a private or a public one depending on the DNS mode of the workload cluster.
 The mode is selected using the `aws.giantswarm.io/dns-mode` annotation on the `AWSCluster` CR.
 It also creates three DNS records in the hosted zone:

 - `api`: a dns record of type `A` pointing to the control plane Load Balancer